Clash of Clans: Critical reception

-148App's Rob Rich scored the game 3.5 out of 5, writing "It's great to play an online freemium game that doesn't shy away from the single-player experience but also offers up some honest-to-goodness direct interaction, which is a very rare combination these days.
+148Appss Rob Rich scored the game 3.5 out of 5, writing "It's great to play an online freemium game that doesn't shy away from the single-player experience but also offers up some honest-to-goodness direct interaction, which is a very rare combination these days.
 It probably won't warm the hearts of any haters out there, but it does give genre fans something with a bit more action and strategy than they might be used to."
 Tom's Guide enjoyed the player interaction.

 Modojo's John Bedford scored the game 3 out of 5.
 He was critical of freemium gaming in general, writing "The novelty hasn't just worn off this particular style of greedy gaming, it's shriveled up and condensed itself into an infinitely dense singularity of self-loathing."
 Of the game itself, he concluded, "This is a game that follows in the footsteps of no small number of titles that have made feverish demands on our wallets in exchange for just a slightly thicker slice of the gameplay.
-It's possible you have an unending appetite for these micromanagement titles, in which case we recommend getting heartily stuck into Supercell's latest game.
+You may have an unending appetite for these micromanagement titles, in which case we recommend getting heartily stuck into Supercell's latest game.
 While Clash of Clans brings something new to accompany its competent but unexceptional empire gameplay, for most of us it'll be a case of too little, too late."

 Commercial reception

 Clash of Clans became an App Store top 5 download between December 2012 and May 2013, and this success has been described as helping to usher in a new era in single-player gaming on mobile devices.

 In 2013 Clash of Clans was the third-highest game in revenue generated on the App Store and number one on Google Play.

 In February 2014 it was reported that the game was generating US$654,000 in daily revenue for Supercell.

-In 2015 the game was the top grossing app on both the App Store and Google Play, with an estimated revenue of 1.5 million dollars per day.
+In 2015, the game was the top-grossing app on both the App Store and Google Play, with an estimated revenue of 1.5 million dollars per day.

 It was the fourth most installed app in the App Store and the seventh most installed app in the Play Store, where it had amassed 500 million downloads by 2018.

 As of 2018 Clash of Clans has generated more revenue than any other app on the App Store, having brought in a revenue of over $6.4 billion since its launch.

 As of 2020 Clash of Clans remains in the top 50 grossing apps in both the Play Store and App Store, more than eight years following its release in 2012.